 Each blend of the ceramic materials, A through J, was compacted to the recommended size for the physical property test sample, 50 x 15 x 15 mm, according to the instructions provided by Bresciani et al. (2004).
-After forming, the samples were dried by convection in an open laboratory drying oven (model DHG-9101-2A manufactured by Searchtech Instrument) where heated air was circulated around the ceramic samples.
-Since water should evaporate from a ceramic combination below 100°C, the air around the samples was held at 95°C to remove any water content.
-The materials were maintained in this condition for 20 hours using the Br.MSME-DI technique where $P_a$ is the apparent porosity (%); $m_1$ is the average (2011).
-It is anticipated that this drying procedure will mass of the dry samples in gram (g); $m_2$ is the average mass collected were beneficiated separately as specified by Abiola stop the final product's eventual differential shrinkage, warping, cracking, and deformation.
+After forming, the samples were dried by convection in an open drying (model laboratory oven DHG-9101-2A 95°C to remove any water content.
+The materials were maintained in this condition for 20 hours using the shrinkage, warping, cracking, and

-According to Br.MSME-DI (2011) recommendation, the ceramic samples were heat-treated in the laboratory drying oven at 300°C before firing in order to provide additional drying, vaporize or decompose organic additives and other impurities, as well as remove leftover, crystalline, and chemically bound water.
-According to the plan put forth by Br.MSME-DI (2011), the ceramic samples were kept in the kiln for 20 hours at a constant temperature of 300°C. The ceramic samples were removed from the kiln after this time, allowed to naturally cool at room temperature, then fired in To predict the mixing ratio of ceramic ingredients, Norsker a furnace (model XD-1700M manufactured by Zhengzhou Brother Furnace Company, China).
-The fire temperatures employed for the experiment were 1200, 1300, and 1400°C. These temperatures were used because Martn-Márquez et vitrification range will result in a drastic fall in the physical properties due to the forced expulsion of trapped gases, resulting in bloating and blisters and Abiola and Oke (2017) claimed that Ipetumodu clay begins to disintegrate at 1450°C. Additionally, as the American Ceramic Society (2005) states that the highest sintering temperature for the manufacture of ceramic tiles is 1400°C, which value was chosen as the maximum firing temperature as well.
+According to Br.MSME-DI (2011) recommendation, the ceramic samples were heat-treated in the laboratory drying oven at 300°C before firing in order to provide additives and other impurities, as well as remove leftover, plan put forth by Br.MSME-DI (2011), the ceramic samples temperature of 300°C. The ceramic samples were cool at room temperature, then fired in a furnace (model experiment were 1200, 1300, and 1400°C. These temperatures were used because Martin-Márquez et al. (2008) claimed that firing ceramic tile above the vitrification range will result in a drastic fall in the physical (2017) claimed that Ipetumodu clay begins to disintegrate (2005) states that the highest sintering temperature for the manufacture of ceramic tiles is 1400°C that value was chosen as the maximum firing temperature as well.
 To assess the behavior of the local tiles made below the recommended maximum firing temperature for ceramic products, lower temperatures (1200°C and 1300°C) were necessary.
-This was because many researchers had suggested sintering temperatures ranging from 1190 to 1340°C. (Braganca and Bargmann 2004; Amoros et al., 2007; Idowu, 2014; Mathew and Fatile, 2014; El-fadaly, 2015).
+This was because many researchers had suggested sintering temperatures ranging from 1190 to 1340 °C. (Braganca and Bargmann 2004; Amoros et al., 2007; Idowu, 2014; Mathew and Fatile, 2014; El-fadaly, 2015).
 To guarantee that the samples' cross-sections were heated to the same temperature, the samples were kept at the appropriate firing temperatures for around an hour (Abeid and Park, 2018; Ashby, 2005).
-Following that, the samples were held in the kiln for a cycle of at least 18 hours where it was cooled, in line with Br.
-MSME-DI (2011).
+Following that, the samples were held in the kiln for a cycle of at least 18 hours where it was cooled, in line with Br.MSME-DI (2011).